stephenott0205/lab1/README.md

 simply stands for the shell prompt.

-The above command will create the directory `pppl-labs`.
+The above command will create the directory `lab1`.
 Change into that directory

-    $ cd pppl-labs
+    $ cd lab1

 All other commands in this document will assume that your are in this directory.

-The files for a single lab are committed on a different branch.
-For example, to switch to the Lab 1 branch, use the following command:
+Note that the files for a single lab are committed on different branches in the repository.

-    $ git checkout --track origin/lab1

 ## Project Files Organization